Don't believe in superficial analogies or risk being eaten alive

 Please Login to Download the PDF (your PyQML subscription works here!)

 In summary, quantum theory replaces directly specified probabilities with complex In quantum computing an amplitude is a complex number that describes the weight of a basis state in a quantum superposition.
 The squared magnitude of an amplitude gives the probability of measuring that basis state.
-Amplitudes can interfere, this means adding or canceling, allowing quantum algorithms to bias outcomes toward correct solutions.s, so that measurement results are determined by squared quantities (superposition), joint states cannot be factorized (entanglement), and probabilities arise from squared sums of In quantum computing an amplitude is a complex number that describes the weight of a basis state in a quantum superposition.
+Amplitudes can interfere, this means adding or canceling, allowing quantum algorithms to bias outcomes toward correct solutions.
+Learn more about Amplitudes, so that measurement results are determined by squared quantities (superposition), joint states cannot be factorized (entanglement), and probabilities arise from squared sums of In quantum computing an amplitude is a complex number that describes the weight of a basis state in a quantum superposition.
 The squared magnitude of an amplitude gives the probability of measuring that basis state.
-Amplitudes can interfere, this means adding or canceling, allowing quantum algorithms to bias outcomes toward correct solutions.s rather than from direct addition (interference), which means that, strictly speaking, quantum randomness is richer than classical randomness.
+Amplitudes can interfere, this means adding or canceling, allowing quantum algorithms to bias outcomes toward correct solutions.
+Learn more about Amplitudes rather than from direct addition (interference), which means that, strictly speaking, quantum randomness is richer than classical randomness.